mattrichmo/Chalker/README.md

 ### Add More Colours

-Colours are all formatted like this:
+Colours are all formatted like this:Example:

 ```
     {